 "The Man"; "The Establishment"

 The Establishment (capital E) refers to the entrenched ruling class or prevailing capitalist hierarchy.
 The Man (capital M) is any person who represents the Establishment, the government, or any other authority, any person who's in a position of power.
-The Man defends The Establishment in order to benefit from it.
+The Man defends The Establishment in order to protect and benefit from his power.

 Mellow wasn't a new term in the '60s, but it did become widely used then to describe something or someone that's calm, cool, unworried, and laid-back, like the feeling one gets from smoking marijuana.
 Of his famous song if 1966, "Mellow Yellow," Donovan said: "To be 'mellow' is to be cool, to be laid back, but it doesn't have to be with a smoke.
 It can be through meditation."
 If you tell someone to mellow out, you're asking them to chill out or calm down.

 Top quality.
 That grass was primo!

 When something it's intense, vivid, mind-bending, consciousness-expanding, or mesmerizing, it's psychedelic (like LSD).

 Your "threads" are your clothing.
 Typical hippie threads included patched jeans, peasant blouses, halter tops, tie-dye, floral granny dresses, fringed vests, bellbottoms, and cutoffs.
 Those are some groovy threads, man.

 "Trip" or "Trippy"